NodeBE4/opinion/_posts/2022-10-10-EnclavedMicrostate.md

 I mean, that isn't really true of Xenophon, who was hardly anti-democratic nor some major Athenian flag-waver.
 But then again, he's also *very* realistic about Spartan military ability in the *Hellenika*, so... make of that what you will.

+----- __876.2__ -----2022-10-13 06:02:19+08:00:

+> Xenophon was still an Athenian general - i.e. a member of the aristocracy.

+Yeah sure, but not an anti-democrat by any means.
+You've subtly shifted the goalposts here – we *do* have Athenian voices who give a realistic rather than a romantic view of Sparta.